izikeros/blog/content/posts/posts/2023/2023-01-11-visual-text-exploration-as-part-of-preprocessing-before-classification.md

 Visual text exploration allows us to detect patterns and identify trends that might not be immediately apparent from just reading through the data.
 Additionally, these techniques can also bring ideas for processing actions that need to be taken on the dataset.

-It is important to note that the techniques discussed in this post are just a starting point and there are many other tools and techniques that can be used for visual text exploration.
+Note that the techniques discussed in this post are just a starting point and there are many other tools and techniques that can be used for visual text exploration.
 Furthermore, the best approach will depend on the specific dataset and problem you are working on.

 I encourage readers to try out the tools and techniques covered in this post and to use them in their own text exploration projects.
 With the right tools and techniques, you can gain valuable insights and improve the performance of text classification models.